piyoki/fan-control/README.md

 # fan-control

-Control the pwm fan with the change of the CPU temperature of any Jetson Desktop.
+Control the pwm fan with the change of the CPU temperature of any Jetson Machine (Jetson Nano, Jetson TX1, TX2, Jetson Xavier). \
 This fan control script has three modes 0 , 1 , 2 and its set to different value of pwm.
 You may modify the pwm value associated with the mode in the script. \ \
 The default pwm values associated with mode 0 , 1 , 2 are 80, 150 , 255 accordingly